 Qualified candidates should email their resume, cover letter and salary requirements, to firstname.lastname@example.org or mail to Human Resources, Peabody Essex Museum, 161 Essex Street, Salem, MA 01970-3783.
 PEM is committed to diversity among its employees and encourages qualified candidates from all backgrounds to apply.

-The Peabody Essex Museum, one of the largest and most dynamic art museums in the nation, is seeking a creative, highly talented Director of Public Relations to join our Marketing and Communications team.
-Under the direction of the Chief Marketing Officer, the successful candidate will be responsible for creating and implementing public and media relations strategies that raise the profile of the museum.
+The Peabody Essex Museum, one of the largest and most dynamic art museums in the nation, is seeking a creative, highly talented Director of Communications and Content Strategy to join our team.
+Under the direction of the Chief Marketing Officer, the successful candidate will be responsible for managing the museum's communication program and external content strategy.
 Responsibilities for this position include:

 This position has two direct reports.